 In May 2012, the Squalamine eye drop program was granted Fast Track Designation by the FDA, and the drug entered Phase 3 trials.
 Unfortunately, Ohr Pharmaceuticals had to temporarily suspend the study in February 2017 and stop further recruitment.
 Current subjects will still, however, continue to receive the treatment, since safety issues were not the reason for the suspension.

 PAN-90806 is a topical eye drop for the treatment of neovascular AMD, diabetic retinopathy, and potentially diabetic macular edema (DME).
-It is being developed by Panoptica and began a phase 1 clinical trials in early 2014, a 2-month open-label study of approximately 30 patients at 15 to 20 sites in the U.S. More information.
+It is being developed by Panoptica and began a phase 1 clinical trials in early 2014, a 2-month open-label study of approximately 30 patients at 15 to 20 sites in the U.S. The study was completed in May 2016.
+More information.

 OPT-302 is soluble receptor developed by Opthea Pty Ltd. It is a derivative of VGX-300 which has been optimised for local ocular administration.
 OPT-302 potently and specifically blocks VEGF-C and VEGF-D from binding and activating VEGFR-2 and VEGFR-3.
-Opthea is entering Phase 2A clinical trials.
+Opthea is recruiting for Phase 2A clinical trials.